Autistic rights movement: History

-1980s–1990s: Autistic-run organizations, newsletters, and conferences
+1980s–1990s: Early autistic-run organizations, newsletters, and conferences

 Jim Sinclair is credited as the first person to communicate the autistic rights perspective.
 In the early 1990s, Sinclair frequently participated in autism conferences led by parent-centric organizations but found them "overwhelmingly hostile from both sensory and emotional standpoints".
-In 1992, Sinclair co-founded the Autism Network International (ANI) with Donna Williams and Kathy Grant, an organization that publishes newsletters "written by and for autistic people."
+In 1992, Sinclair co-founded the Autism Network International (ANI) with Donna Williams and Kathy Grant, an organization that publishes newsletters "written by and for autistic people".

 The ANI newsletter, Our Voice, had its first issue distributed online in November 1992 to an audience of primarily neurotypical professionals and parents of young autistic children.
 The number of autistic people in the organization increased over the years, and ANI eventually became a communication network for like-minded autistic people.
 Sinclair wrote the essay "Don't Mourn for Us" (1993) in the ANI newsletter (Volume 1, Number 3) with an anti-cure perspective on autism.
-Some have considered the essay a touchstone for the autistic rights movement, and it has been mentioned in The New York Times and New York Magazine.
+New York Times journalist Amy Harmon considers the essay a touchstone for the autistic rights movement, and it has been mentioned in the New York Magazine.

 ANI established the yearly retreat "Autreat" in 1996.
 Autreat was a retreat and conference held in the United States specifically for autistic people and was held every year from 1996 to 2013, except in 2001.
 The theme of the first conference in 1996 was "Celebrating Autistic Culture", and it had close to 60 participants.
 It was hosted at Camp Bristol Hills in Canandaigua, New York.
+Participants compared their movement to gay rights activists, or the Deaf culture, where sign language is preferred over surgery that might restore hearing.
 The success of Autreat later inspired similar retreats, such as the Association for Autistic Community's conference, Autspace, in the United States; Autscape in the United Kingdom; and Projekt Empowerment in Sweden.

+The emergence of the Internet as well as social media has played a large role in the history of self-advocacy.
+In 1993 Mosaic was developed, an Internet browser that would open the World Wide Web and make it accessible to almost anyone.
+This Internet browser did not require Internet addresses or the traditional keyboard commands.
+The incorporation of new databases and technological advancement allowed for the expansion of autistic presence on the web.
+This transition has led to the increase and the ease of self-advocacy for autistic individuals.

 Martijn Dekker, an autistic computer programmer from the Netherlands, launched an e-mail list called "Independent Living on the Autism Spectrum", or "InLv", in 1996.
-The list also welcomed those with similar conditions, such as ADHD, dyslexia, and dyscalculia.
+The list also welcomed those with similar forms of neurodivergence, such as ADHD, dyslexia, and dyscalculia.
 American writer Harvey Blume was a member of the list and described it as embracing "neurological pluralism" in a 1997 article in The New York Times.
 Blume discussed the concept of neurological diversity with Australian sociologist Judy Singer.
-The term "neurodiversity" was first published in Judy Singer's 1998 Honours thesis and in Harvey Blume's 1998 article in The Atlantic.
+The term "neurodiversity" was first published in Harvey Blume's 1998 article in The Atlantic and again, in Judy Singer's 1998 Honours thesis.